apache/mxnet/docs/tutorials/basic/symbol.md

 ## Customized Symbol

 Most operators such as `mx.sym.Convolution` and `mx.sym.Reshape` are implemented in C++ for better performance.
 MXNet also allows users to write new operators using any front-end language such as Python.
 It often makes the developing and debugging much easier.
 To implement an operator in Python, we just need to define the two computation methods `forward` and `backward` with several methods for querying the properties, such as `list_arguments` and `infer_shape`.

 `NDArray` is the default type of arguments in both `forward` and `backward`.
 Therefore we often also implement the computation with `NDArray` operations.
-To show the flexibility of MXNet, we will demonstrate an implementation of the `softmax` layer using NumPy.
-Though a NumPy based operator can be only run on CPU and also lose some optimizations which can be applied on NDArray, it enjoys the rich functionalities provided by NumPy.
+To show the flexibility of MXNet, we will demonstrate an implementation of the
+`softmax` layer using NumPy.
+Although a NumPy based operator can be only run on CPU and loses some optimizations which can be applied on NDArray, it enjoys the rich functionalities provided by NumPy.

 We first create a subclass of `mx.operator.CustomOp` and then define `forward` and `backward` methods.

 ```python
 class Softmax(mx.operator.CustomOp):